UNABRIDGED STATEMENT OF FAITH

 (Genesis 1:1; Matthew 28:18–19; Mark 12:29; John 1:14; John 10:30; John 14:9–10; 2 Corinthians 13:14; Hebrews 1:1–3; Revelation 1:4–6)

-Man was originally created in the image and likeness of God, but sinned against God and lost his spiritual life becoming spiritually dead or fallen.
+Man was originally created in the image and likeness of God and to be dependent on God for life, but sinned against God and lost his spiritual life becoming spiritually dead or fallen, and became completely dependent, or enslaved, to sin instead.
 This death, or total depravity of the human nature, was transmitted into the entire human race through the first Adam.
 Therefore, every human born into this world is morally and spiritually dead with a nature that holds no spark of divine life.
 Man cannot see God, nor enter His Kingdom without the divine grace available only through Jesus Christ.

-The Lord Jesus Christ, who has existed eternally with God as a member of the Trinity, entered our world to make God apparent to mankind, to fulfill the prophecies preannouncing His arrival, and to save a world dead in sin.
+The Lord Jesus Christ, who has existed eternally with God as a member of the Trinity, entered our world to make God apparent to mankind, to fulfill the prophecies preannouncing His arrival, to show mankind an example of being completely dependent upon the Father, and to save a world dead in sin.
 Being the very Son of God, Jesus was supernaturally conceived by the Holy Spirit and born of a virgin.
 Both fully God and fully man, Jesus Christ lived the only perfect, sinless life this earth has ever seen.
 Because of His love for the lost, Christ voluntarily laid down His life and was crucified.
 He became the divinely provided sacrificial Lamb that took away the sin of the world.
 He bore the holy judgments against sin imposed by a righteous God and became the propitiation of our sin.
-His death was substitutionary in the most absolute sense—the just for the unjust—and by His death, He became the Savior of the lost.
-He was then resurrected by the power of God in the same body three days after His death.
+His death was substitutionary in the most absolute sense—the just for the unjust.
+His death was the satisfactory ransom paid in order to set mankind free from the slavery to sin.
+By His death, He became the Savior of the lost.
+He was then resurrected by the power of God in the same body three days after His death, proving his substitution and ransom was enough.
 After appearing to His disciples and others over a period of 40 days, Jesus Christ ascended into heaven to sit at the right hand of God the Father with all things put in subject under Him, and He will one day return to judge the living and the dead.

 (Luke 1:30–35; John 1:1–2; John 1:14; John 1:18; John 1:29; John 20:19–20; Acts 2:22–24; Romans 3:25–26; Ephesians 1:22–23; Philippians 2:5–8; Hebrews 1:3; Hebrews 4:15; 1 Peter 3:18)